Andrew Bynum

 Andrew Bynum (born October 27, 1987) is an American former professional basketball player.
 He played the majority of his career with the Los Angeles Lakers of the National Basketball Association (NBA).
 After they selected him in the first round of the 2005 NBA draft with the 10th overall pick, the 7 ft center won two NBA championships with the team in 2009 and 2010.
 He was named an All-Star and selected to the All-NBA Team in 2012.

 Bynum was an All-American player in high school before he decided to forgo college and enter the NBA.
 He made his NBA debut with the Lakers six days after his 18th birthday, and remains the youngest player ever to play in an NBA game.
 After seven seasons with the Lakers, he was traded to the Philadelphia 76ers in 2012 as part of a four-team deal that sent All-Star center Dwight Howard to Los Angeles.
 Bynum missed the entire 2012–13 season because of knee problems.
 He signed as a free agent with the Cleveland Cavaliers, where he briefly played before being traded to the Chicago Bulls, who subsequently released him.
 He then signed with the Indiana Pacers for the remainder of the 2013–14 season.

 Early life

 Bynum was born in Plainsboro Township, New Jersey.
-His parents, Ernest Bynum and Janet McCoy, divorced when he was a one year old.
+His parents, Ernest Bynum and Janet McCoy, divorced when he was a year old.
 He spent summers visiting his father in North Carolina.
 Bynum has one older brother, Corey.